ifandelse/writing/techpro/5 patterns to know for async/post.md

 ###Cons

 #4.)
 Promises
 Promises provide a very powerful way to express asynchronous code.
 Instead of "[continuation passing style](http://en.wikipedia.org/wiki/Continuation-passing_style)" (which we see with plain callbacks), our target methods return a promise - an "eventual value".
 The [Promises/A spec]() defines a promise as "an object that has a function as the value for the property then".
 The `then` property on a promise is a method that takes a success and (optional) error callback argument, and returns a new promise.
 Under the hood, a promise can be in 1 of 3 states: unfulfilled, fulfilled or failed.
 Once it has been fulfilled (resolved) or failed (rejected), the state should NOT change again.
 Success callbacks are invoked when the promise is fulfilled, error callbacks when it fails.
-If the success handler(s) are added after the promise has already been fulfilled, they will be invoked immediately (same goes for error and 'finally' callbacks).
-You get an idea of the power it provides when you see it in action.
+If the success handler(s) are added after the promise has already been fulfilled, they will be invoked immediately (same goes for error – if the promise failed – and 'finally' callbacks).

+> It's my understanding that the Promises/A+ spec states that success/error handlers added after a promise has fulfilled/failed will be queued to execute with a setTimeout of 0ms.
+This will potentially be a change from current Promises/A compliant libs.
+I'm happy to correct this if I'm wrong here.

+You get an idea of the power a promise provides when you see it in action.
 Consider this nested-callback-laden login viewmodel:

 ```
 // functional viewmodel for a mobile login screen